-- The basic algorithm for solving a linear system of equations, Ax = b, is Gaussian Elimination. - The operation count for GE is $\sim n^3/3$ . - Time is not always proportional to flops.
-By doing operations and data acquisition in the right order, time can be saved. - When doing LU-factorization, we normally get fill in, ie L and U are less sparse than A.
+- The basic algorithm for solving a linear system of equations, Ax = b, is Gaussian Elimination. - The operation count for GE is $\sim n^3/3$. - Time is not always proportional to flops.
+By doing operations and data acquisition in the right order, or even in parallel, time can be saved. - When doing LU-factorization, we normally get fill in, ie L and U are less sparse than A.